Just Off Broadway

 Just Off Broadway is a 1942 Drama directed by Herbert I. Leeds, starring Lloyd Nolan and Marjorie Weaver.
-This is the sixth of a series of seven that Lloyd Nolan played Michael Shayne for Twentieth Century Fox films.
+This is the sixth in a series of seven films featuring Lloyd Nolan playing Michael Shayne for Twentieth Century Fox.
 Hugh Beaumont portrayed Shayne in five more films from Producers Releasing Corporation.

 Plot

 Michael Shayne, a private investigator, flees from jury duty to prove the defendant's guilt.
 He and Judy Taylor, a reporter, begin looking into the suspect's alibis and discover that in addition to the murder he stands trial for, the man has also killed two others.
 Afterward, the detective is jailed for 60 days for defecting from the jury.